 The Basis to Compare the Projects

-Cost-benefit analysis helps you select the best project when there are many many.
-Here you compare the profit earned from each project in current value and you will choose the one with the highest profit.
+Cost-benefit analysis helps you select the best project when faced with many options.
+Here you compare the profit earned from each project in current values, and then choose the one with the highest profit.

-If it is a multiyear project, you cannot see the profit in today’s value.
-You may think you will get a profit from it; however, a Net Present Value (NPV) analysis could be eye-opening.
+If it is a multi-year project, you will not realize a profit in today’s value.
+You may hope you will profit from it; however, a Net Present Value (NPV) analysis could be eye-opening and worth doing.

 The Advantages of Cost-Benefit Analysis

 Cost-benefit analysis has many advantages.
-It helps organizations select from many choices.
+It helps organizations conduct feasibility studies and select prudently from many choices.
 It is also useful when an organization takes a new course of action.
 This analysis has several basic advantages:

 - It justifies selecting a project.